 Social networking sites for business, such as LinkedIn, provide free forums in which you can connect with other professionals in your field.
 Learn which organizations and associations they belong to, as that process may lead you to an even wider community of experts and helpful resources.
 Other social networking sites like Facebook and Twitter are now popular for businesses reaching out to consumers.
 With the lines between the professional and personal worlds blurring, these sites can be good places to interact with customers, teach them about what you're doing and show that your company is more than simply another business.

-For more information about running a business Web site, e-commerce and other related topics, look over some of the links on the next page.
+For more information about running a business Web site, e-commerce and other related topics, look over some of the links below.